Best AI File Renamer & Batch Rename Tools for Mac in 2026

 Strengths:

-- Content-aware naming across images, documents, and mixed file types
+- Content-aware naming across images, documents, videos, and mixed file types

 - Batch rename with full preview before applying any changes